emmanueltouzery/prelude-ts/README.md

 ## Wishlist/upcoming features

-* Either
 * Future, wrapping promises?
 * Non-empty vector probably
-* many more functions on existing classes
+* More functions on existing classes

 ## Out of scope for prelude.ts